xcart/prognosis-app/README.md

 ## Development usage

-1. Install prerequisites: JDK 11.
+1. Install prerequisites: JDK 11, Node 12.
 Clone the repo.
-2. Create ./src/main/resources/application.properties file by using ./src/main/resources/application.properties.source template.
+2. Create `./src/main/resources/application.properties` file by using `./src/main/resources/application.properties.source` template.
-3. Fill youtrack.token value with your permanent token.
+3. Fill `youtrack.token` value with your permanent token.
-4. Run ./gradlew bootRun to start the application.
+4. Run `./gradlew bootRun` in terminal to start the application.
 5. Open the browser at http://localhost:8080.

 ## Contacts